tub78/tub78.github.com/_posts/2011-04-14-Dynamic-Web-Content-With-Javascript-And-JQuery.md

 </pre>

 This post describes how to use Javascript to create dynamic web content.
-It also demonstrates [[SyntaxHighlighter]] for highlighting Html, CSS, and Javascript.

-# Dynamic Web Content
+## Example: Changing Appearances

 It is relatively simple to enhance a webpage with interactive features.
 For example, this post contains buttons that change its appearance.
 Click the "Help" button to learn more.